xinzhan/core-services.en/help/interface/audience-library/audience-library.md

 ---
-description: Learn how to manage the translation of visitor data into audience segmentation in Adobe Experience Cloud Audience service.
+seo description: Learn how to manage the translation of visitor data into audience segmentation in Adobe Experience Cloud Audience service.
 solution: Experience Cloud
 type: Documentation
 title: Adobe Experience Cloud Audiences